northpolesec/santa/docs/docs/limitations.md

 would be useful to others.

-- **USB Mass Storage / Removable Media Blocking:** Santa’s removable media blocking feature only stops incidental data exfiltration.
-It is not meant as a hard control.
+- **USB Mass Storage / Removable Media Blocking:** Santa’s removable media blocking feature only stops incidental data exfiltration, it is not meant as a hard control.
 It operates at the mount level.
 It cannot block:
    - Directly writing to an unmounted, but attached device